YimMenu/YimMenu/README.md

   ```

   Now, you will be able to open the solution, and build it.
+  ##NOTE## You will have cd build and cmake again if you add any files or you will get an error when building. //is this also required on the visual studio extension?

 ## Staying Up To Date

 Pull the latest changes from this repository.